 What Does It Mean To Be Called By God?

-In the Old Testament, calling has another significant connotation.
+In the Old Testament, divine calling has a significant connotation.
 To call is to name, and to name is to bring about or create.
-Thus, according to the first chapter of Genesis, “God called the light, day; the darkness, night.”
-This calling entails more than tagging something with a name to help others recognize it.
-Such daring, original naming is in the works.
+According to the first chapter of Genesis, “God called the light, day; the darkness, night.”

-Third, the New Testament gives calling a new distinguishing significance.
+The New Testament gives calling a new, distinct significance.
 It serves as a synonym for salvation.
-In this sense, the overwhelming majority of calls refer to God drawing people to himself as followers of Christ.
-Jesus summoned his disciples the same way God called Israel to be his people.
+In this sense, God’s calling signifies drawing people, as followers of his son, Christ Jesus, to himself.
+Jesus, as the High Priest, called his disciples the same way God called Israel to be his people.

-The most visible and approachable of these four divine endeavors is calling.
-It should be no surprise that it refers to redemption itself, and followers of Jesus are commonly referred to as “followers of the Way”[1] rather than “Christians.”
+The most visible and approachable of these four divine endeavors is our calling.
+It should be no surprise that it refers to redemption itself, and followers of Christ Jesus have been referred to as “followers of the Way” [1] after his resurrection, as written in the New Testament.

 What Is A Calling From God?

-God invites people to follow Him, but this invitation is not casual.
-There is only one suitable reaction to His awe-inspiring presence and His summons, which are as comprehensive and all-encompassing as the caller’s authority.
+God invites people to follow Him, and this invitation should not be taken for granted.
+There is only one suitable reaction to His awe-inspiring presence and His summons, which are as comprehensive and all-encompassing as the caller’s authority, and that is to follow God and honor his teachings.

 What Are The 2 Types Of God’s Calling?